kamrankashef/BASE/README.md

-## Overview

 BASE is a Java to Java ETL code generator alternative to ORM and enterprise ETL.
 BASE is focused on providing complete execution  transparency and control.

-BASE can examine a simple data input (XML, Json or delimited) infer its structure and from it create a SQL table definition, parsers, class objects and data-layer classes.
+BASE can analyze several data formats (e.g. XML, Json or delimited), infer its structure and create a corresponding SQL table definition, parsers, class objects and data-layer classes.
 The user has be ability to override default behavior such as how objects and attributes are named, typing and combining/mutating objects and fields in custom ways.

 ## Simple Example